juftin/hatch-pip-compile/docs/index.md

 ### pipx

-Personally, I use [pipx](https://github.com/pypa/pipx) to install and use hatch.
-If you do too, you will need to inject the `hatch-pip-compile` plugin into the hatch environment.
+If you use [pipx] to install and use hatch you will need to inject the `hatch-pip-compile` plugin into the hatch environment.

 ```shell
 pipx install hatch